TedHusted/awake/awake.md/awake.md

 She looks at Mi-young, her expression softening.
 “What about you?
 Did you ever wish for something simpler?”

 Mi-young chuckles softly.
 “Oh, all the time.
 Before we married, Hyun-seok used to dream about opening a bookstore.
 Can you imagine?
-A bookstore, in the capitol city.”
+A bookstore, here, in the capitol city.”

 The thought draws laughter from both women, though it quickly fades.